 Reopening Guidelines for Employers

 NJ Now Permits Remote Notarization in Limited Circumstances

-The SBA has updated and released two applications for loan forgiveness (revised loan application and a EZ application).
-Click the links below for guidance, the applications and instructions:
+The SBA has updated and released two applications for loan forgiveness (revised loan application and an EZ application).
+Click the links below for guidance, the applications, and instructions:

 My business was directed to close and the workforce cannot work remotely.
 Are the employees eligible for EFMLA benefits?

 No. Upon receiving notice from the State to close your business, your employees are no longer able to request paid leave under the EFMLA.
 Employees who have already requested leave as of the ordered closure remain eligible in accordance with all applicable programs to which they are entitled to benefits.

 I am an essential business and my workforce cannot accomplish essential functions remotely.

 OSHA requires that you furnish a safe work environment.
 Compliance determined on a case-by-case basis considering the work environment.
 Establish and publish CV-19 workplace protocols.
 First and foremost, employees should be prohibited from coming to workplace if they or anyone they live with is experiencing any CV-19 symptoms.
 Staff that does not need to be on site should work from home.
 Essential onsite staff should practice social distancing– where not possible, employer should provide face masks and gloves to employees and place sanitizer strategically throughout work environment.
 In an office setting, require workers to keep doors closed.
 Limit the number of employees that can congregate in communal areas (break rooms, copy rooms etc.) at one time (based upon the size of the space).
 Require staff to wipe down equipment and machinery after operating.
 Prohibit face to face meetings whenever possible—use videoconferencing instead.

 An employee working from home requests paid leave because his child’s school closed due to COVID-19.
 Can I require him to work or must I pay leave?